Wojciech Łobodziński

 Wojciech Łobodziński (/pl/; born 20 October 1982) is a Polish professional football manager and former player who played as a midfielder.
-He is currently in charge of II liga club Zagłębie Sosnowiec.
+He was most recently in charge of II liga club Zagłębie Sosnowiec.

 Club career

 Łobodziński started playing football with Zawisza Bydgoszcz.
 In 1999, he joined Stomil Olsztyn where he made a debut in the Ekstraklasa.
 Subsequently, Łobodziński moved to Wisła Płock where he played until 2003.
 Then he played for Zagłębie Lubin and helped the team win Ekstraklasa championship in 2006–07 season.
 In 2008 Łobodziński moved to Wisła Kraków where he played until 2011, winning the Ekstraklasa title three times.
 In 2012, he joined another Ekstraklasa outfit, ŁKS Łódź.

 International career

 He was part of the Poland U16 team that placed second at the 1999 UEFA Euro Under-16, as well as the under-18s that won the 2001 UEFA European Under-18 Championship in Finland.

 On 6 December 2006, he made his debut for the senior side in a 5–2 victory over United Arab Emirates in a friendly match. Łobodziński was selected for the Euro 2008, appearing in all three group stage matches in an eventual group stage exit.